MyDroneFleets UAV Hardware Tracker

 Permits

-Q. Does the tracker affect our UA payload declaration in our operations manual?
+Q. Does the CFMS Tracker affect our UA payload declaration in our operations manual?
 Are we required to apply for variation for our Activity Permit in this case?

 A. There is no need to apply for a variation of your Activity Permit.